aimms/user-guide/aimms-ide/Solvers/CPLEX/CPLEX_Multiple_MIP_Starts.rst

 CPLEX supports multiple MIP starts; that is, a user may maintain more than one starting solution with values for continuous and discrete variables for CPLEX to use as an advanced starting point.
 MIP starts are also known as advanced starts or warm starts.

-A solution in the solution repository can be marked as a MIP start by using the AIMMS routine GMP::Solution::SetMIPStartFlag.
+A solution in the solution repository can be marked as a MIP start by using the AIMMS routine :any:`GMP::Solution::SetMIPStartFlag`.
 For example, to mark the solutions 2 and 3 in the solution repository of a mathematical program 'MP' and solve the MIP use

 .. code-block:: aimms